ProteinDesignLab/protein-design-tutorials/remodel/de_novo_design/de_novo_design.md

 - This tutorial relies on some basic knowledge of how RosettaRemodel works, i.e. some of what is discussed in [Remodel Overview](https://github.com/ProteinDesignLab/protein-design-tutorials/blob/master/remodel/remodel_overview.md).
 If some of the terms or concepts in here aren't familiar to you yet, you can refer to that document.

 ### 1. Design a backbone for the TIM barrel
+In this tutorial, let's build the fourfold repeat TIM barrel from [Huang et al](https://www.nature.com/articles/nchembio.1966).
 De novo design in this framework begins by specifying a protein backbone, i.e. folded secondary structures, onto which sequences can be designed.
-To start, you'll need a stub PDB of alanine or some other residue, which we've provided in `ala.pdb`, and a blueprint specifying the fold you want, which we've provided in `de_novo.bp`.
-In this tutorial, let's build the fourfold repeat TIM barrel from [Huang et al](https://www.nature.com/articles/nchembio.1966).
-Then the blueprint specifies the fold of one of the four repeats, which is a beta-alpha-beta-alpha motif.
-Now, let's specify some of the arguments we want Remodel to take, and save these in a file called `flags`:
+To start, you'll need:
+- a stub PDB of alanine or some other residue just as a starting point for Remodel, which we've provided in `ala.pdb`
+- a blueprint specifying the fold you want, which we've provided in `de_novo.bp`.

+You should open the blueprint in vim or with `cat de_novo.bp` to see how the secondary structures are set up.
+The blueprint specifies the fold of one-fourth of the TIM barrel, which is a beta-alpha-beta-alpha motif.
+Using flags we'll pass to Remodel, we'll instruct Remodel to 1) build this b-a-b-a motif, and then 2) repeat this 4 times to make the full TIM barrel.
+We've already worked out what the correct strand, helix, and loop lengths should be for you.
+Now, let's specify all the Rosetta flags, and save these in a file called `flags`:
 ```
 -s ala.pdb
 -remodel:blueprint de_novo.bp